caiocmello/news-mood/README.md

 ## Data Analysis

-The data analysis aimed to answer the folling questions:
+The data analysis aimed to answer the following questions:
 1.
 2.
 3.